 4. Extra Peace of Mind

-If you’ve ever had the experience of dealing with a break-in first hand, you’ll understand that it’s an unsettling, stressful and chaotic experience.
+Dealing with a break-in first hand is an unsettling, stressful and chaotic experience.
 A remote monitoring service takes the danger out of this entirely.

 You can rest assured that your property and assets are continually in the safe hands of security professionals - rather than being awoken by an alarm notification on your phone in the dead of night.
 The responsibility for monitoring and actioning an alert response sits with the professionals, meaning your key holders or your employees will no longer have to put themselves in danger to handle the issue.